Student Research into Meth Addiction Puzzle Earns National Research Award

 MOSCOW, Idaho – Modeling how antibodies, methamphetamine and the human brain interact can be a complicated business.
 But Sarahi Ramirez persevered; the University of Idaho senior’s research recently earned national honors and affirmed her decision to focus on research.

 Born and raised in Mexico, Ramirez moved to Weiser, Idaho, when she was eight.
-Now a McNair Scholar at the University wholesale nba jerseys of Idaho, she is double majoring in Spanish and psychology while adding a minor in chemical addictions.
-She recently cheap jerseys China shifted her focus from alcohol and drug counseling to graduate study in psychopharmacology – the study of how drugs interact with the brain and affect behavior.
+Now a McNair Scholar at the University of Idaho, she is double majoring in Spanish and psychology while adding a minor in chemical addictions.
+She recently shifted her focus from alcohol and drug counseling to graduate study in psychopharmacology – the study of how drugs interact with the brain and affect behavior.

 “I never thought about research before this project,” said Ramirez.
 “I initially wanted to be a counselor, but I’m really enjoying researching and looking up things I’ve never thought about before.”